Local arboreal representations: Special negative valuation: v(c)=-p/(p-1)

 \subsection{Ramification group lemmas}

 We will prove results about the ramification groups of $G(\infty)$, but first we need some lemmas about ramification groups in general.
-Let $K$ be a local field, and let $L$ be a Galois extension of $K$ with Galois group $G$.
-For $u \in \R_{\ge 0}$, let $G_u \le G$ be the $u$th ramification group in the lower numbering.
-For $w \in \R_{\ge 0}$, let $G^w \le G$ be the $w$th ramification group in the upper numbering.
-(We use the definitions in \cite{SerreLocalFields1979}*{IV}.)
+Let $K$ be a local field, and let $L$ be a finite Galois extension of $K$ with Galois group $G$.
+Let $v_L \colon L \surjects \Z \union \{\infty\}$ be the discrete valuation normalized to have value group $\Z$.
+Let $\calO_L \colonequals \{x \in L : v_L(x) \ge 0\}$.
+In numbering ramification groups, we follow the conventions of \cite{SerreLocalFields1979}*{IV}, which we now recall.
+For $u \in \R_{\ge 0}$, define the $u$th ramification group in the lower numbering by